 Who can vote

-Subject to [criteria of disqualifications] in section 91 of the Cayman Islands Constitutional Order (2009), as per Section 90 (1) of the Cayman Islands Constitution Order (2009) a person shall be entitled to be registered as an elector in one electoral district only, but he or she shall not be entitled to be registered as an elector for elections to the Legislative Assembly unless—
+Subject to [criteria of disqualifications] in section 91 of the Cayman Islands Constitutional Order (2009), as per Section 90 (1) of the Cayman Islands Constitution Order (2009) a person shall be entitled to be registered as an elector in one electoral district only, but that person shall not be entitled to be registered as an elector for elections to the Cayman Islands Parliament unless—

-a) he or she was, on the day immediately preceding the date of commencement of this Constitution, entitled to be registered as an elector; or (b) he or she—
+a) that person was, on the day immediately preceding the date of commencement of this Constitution, entitled to be registered as an elector; or (b) that person—

 (i) is a Caymanian; and